yannCardona/libft/README.md

-#LIBFT
+# LIBFT

-This was my first project
+This was my first project in C